 Other cancers of the blood

 Ultimately, having had any type of blood cancer rules you out from blood donation in the future.
 Although, if you've had a different type of cancer, there is a potential that you could be eligible for blood donation in the future.
 However, there are some primary criteria you must meet to be eligible for blood donation.

 You may be eligible to donate blood following cancer treatment if:

 You are not currently receiving cancer treatment

 12 months have passed since your treatment was completed

 There has been no cancer recurrence in the past 12 months

-If you've had lower risk precancerous conditions or in-situ cancers like squamous or basal cell cancers of the skin, you are typically not required to go through the 12-month waiting period before blood donation.
-After removal of the skin cancer, the waiting period is only around four weeks.
-However, if you had a type of malignant cancer such as breast, prostate, colon, or melanoma, you will be required to go through the 12-month waiting period before blood donation is considered.
+If you've had lower-risk precancerous conditions or in-situ cancers like squamous or basal cell cancers of the skin, you are typically not required to go through the 12-month waiting period before blood donation.
+After the removal of the skin cancer, the waiting period is only around four weeks.
+However, if you had a type of malignant cancer such as breast, prostate, colon, or melanoma, you will be required to go through a 12-month waiting period before blood donation is considered.